What is TDM?

 Effective TDM strategies include:

-Access to the Qualified Transportation Fringe Benefit (pre-tax and/or subsidy)
+Access to the Qualified Transportation Fringe Benefit (i.e. pre-tax purchasing, subsidies)

 Appropriate pricing of parking, tolls, transit, and other options